LennartP-sch/WebMall-Efficent-BachelorThesis/README.md

 This repository is a fork of the WebMall benchmark.
 It implements **four complementary optimization strategies** that reduce LLM agent costs while maintaining task performance.
 All optimization strategies are directly integrated into the GenericAgent workflow.

+The experiments were conducted using the packages from `packages.txt` on Windows 11.

 ---

 ## Optimization Strategies